Lessons from our interns

 Radha Mastandrea wanted to learn more about the fundamentals of quantum computing.
 She worked on alternative measurement strategies within VQE and trade-offs in implementations.
 A big positive for Radha during her internship was the responsiveness of the team – “If I had a question I would usually get a response on Slack within about five minutes, which has been amazing,” she said.
 With a master’s in physics from Cambridge, she will next undertake a PhD in particle physics at UC Berkeley.
 “I love that everything can be reduced down to a set of fundamental rules which form the basis of everything,” she commented.
 “It’s interesting that there is quite a contrast between the very definite within physics and the as yet unknown within quantum.”

-Interested in becoming an intern with us next year?
-Applications for 2021 internships will be open from January.
+Interested in becoming an intern with us?
+Applications for 2021 internships are now open